KannonZenetism/zenetism-field-physics/zenetism/glossary/gnostic-agnostic.md

 ## Origination of the Term

-The compound "Gnostic-Agnostic" is a Zenetist-era formulation coined to describe the simultaneous preservation of:
+The compound "Gnostic-Agnostic" is a **Zenetist technical term** coined to describe the simultaneous preservation of:

 - experiential affirmation,
 - and epistemic suspension.

+It does not merely combine the ordinary meanings of "gnostic" and "agnostic."

+Within Zenetism, the term names a specific epistemic posture: direct participation in metaphysical, spiritual, symbolic, or resonant reality without finalized interpretive certainty.

 While adjacent postures may be found in:

 - Socratic epistemic humility,
 - apophatic metaphysics,
 - Radical Skepticism,